 Kevin has over 18 years of experience in the gaming industry and has held senior management positions within both the Private and Public Sector.
 Kevin is board certified in Risk Management, holds the Certification for International Counter-Cybercrime Professionals (CICP) and has been called upon as a subject matter expert for Casino Security and Surveillance Operations in the development of various curriculum and training programs as well as an expert witness for court purposes.

 Kevin has extensive experience in creating and developing policy and procedures for all facets of gaming operations and has successfully implemented loss prevention strategies, corporate and physical security programs, AML compliance programs/training, and the overall regulatory compliance and security programs for the BCLC."

-Benoit Filiatreault is the most recent Vice President of the GSPC and currently holds the position of Acting Corporate Security Director at Loto-Québec.
+Benoit Filiatreault is Vice President of the GSPC and currently holds the position of Senior Director of Corporate Security at Loto-Québec.

 Benoit has over 30 years of experience in the security field.
 He started as a guard supervisor at the new National Gallery of Canada in Ottawa in 1988.
 In 1996, Benoit was hired by the Casino du Lac-Leamy as a Physical Security Supervisor.
 Shortly after, he was appointed Surveillance Manager and subsequently became Floor/Gaming Manager.
 He occupied the position of Player Development Manager for a few months, before being appointed Director of Security, Surveillance and Investigations at the Casino du Lac-Leamy and Casino de Mont-Tremblant in 2008.